JavaFXpert/quantum-music-playground/README.md

 ### Selecting ragas

-The following image of Quantum Music Playground shows the first of the fundamental sequences (Sarali varisai lesson 1), used to teach Carnatic music.
+The following image of Quantum Music Playground shows the first of the fundamental sequences (Sarali Varisai 1), used to teach Carnatic music.
 It is played in the Mayamalavagowla raga, which is number 15 in the [Melakarta ragas](https://en.wikipedia.org/wiki/Melakarta#Table_of_Melakarta_ragas).
 To select this raga, first press the **Ragas** button, after which the **Scales** slider becomes a **Ragas** slider.
 Then select **Raga15** from the **Ragas** slider.

 ![Quantum Music Playground screenshot](./images/qmp_v_sar_var_1.png)

+Here is a [video of Sarali Varisai 1](https://vimeo.com/536420002) playing in Ableton Live, using Veena, Mridangam and Tabla (instruments) whose clips are expressed using quantum circuits.

 ### Controlling lengths of time cycles

 As discussed previously, Quantum Music Playground supports nested time cycles, such as required by the multi-cycle sequences in Carnatic lessons known as Alankaras.
-In the following example, the **Cycle B** slider is used in conjunction with **Cycle A** to implement the time cycles for Alankara lesson 6.
+In the following example, the **Cycle B** slider is used in conjunction with **Cycle A** to implement the time cycles for Alankara 3.

 ![Quantum Music Playground screenshot](./images/qmp_v_alan_3.png)